simdjson/simdjson_talks/cppcon2025/cppcon_2025_slides.md

 * Validates Unicode (UTF-8) at 30 GB/s.
 * Rest of parsing relies on the generated index.
 * Allows fast skipping.
 (Only parse what we need)
+* Can minify JSON at 10 to 20 GB/s

 ---